gildahl/arcadeEIP/distribution/readme.txt

-Launch                Left-Ctrl        Launch the currently selected game Favorite              m                Mark (or unmark) game as a favorite Star Rating           s                Change star rating of a game List Mode:	      Left-Alt         Toggles "Picks" list for a system or custom list.
+Launch                Left-Ctrl        Launch the currently selected game Favorite              m                Mark (or unmark) game as a favorite Star Rating           s                Change star rating of a game "Picks" List Mode:    i                Toggles "Picks" list between full or custom list.
-Edit Mode:            Left-Shift       Puts a custom list in edit mode for add/remove.
+Edit Mode:            k                Puts a custom list in edit mode for add/remove.
-Add/Remove:           Space            Add/remove selected game to/from a "Picks" or targeted custom list.
+Add/Remove:           j                Add/remove selected game to/from a "Picks" or targeted custom list.
 Add/Remove All:       a                Add/remove all games to/from a "Picks" or tageted custom list

 Additional controls used to bulk add/remove games to/from pick lists and custom lists.